rafeca/dotfiles/Readme.md

 There is some stuff in OSX that has to be configured manually:

+### Install Apple apps

+Open the App Store and install the Apple apps that can't be installed via brew cask: iMovie, Pages, Numbers and Keynote.

 ### Mission control

 Create 2 spaces in Mission control